Behnam-sn/Castle-Docusaurus/docs/development/software-entropy.md

 ## Don’t Live with Broken Windows

-Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
+Don’t leave broken windows (bad designs, wrong decisions, or poor code) un-repaired.

 Fix each one as soon as it is discovered.